-Grief is a tricky emotion because it makes someone feel uncomfortable.
+Understanding grief is entirely essential because it is a tricky emotion that makes someone feel uncomfortable.
 When it immensely affects both emotional and psychological states, it can cause severe damage.
 That’s because a person begins to think about the negative things which will slowly deteriorate his brain’s function.
 When a person is grieving, the emotional and psychological target is unclear.

 How Can We Think About Grief?